DIAGNijmegen/node21/algorithms/nodulegeneration/README.md

 ## Input and output interfaces
-The algorithm needs to generate nodules on a given chest X-ray image (CXR) at requested locations and return a CXR after placing nodules.
+The algorithm needs to generate nodules on a given chest X-ray image (CXR) at requested locations (given in a .json file) and return a CXR after placing nodules.
 The nodule generation algorithm takes as input a chest X-ray (CXR) and a nodules.json file, which holds the coordinates location of where to generate the nodules.
 The algorithm reads the input :
 * CXR at ```"/input/<uuid>.mha"```
 * nodules.json file at ```"/input/nodules.json"```.